futuretap/InAppSettingsKit/README.md

 Support
 =======
-Please don't use Github issues for support requestst, we'll close them.
+Please don't use Github issues for support requests, we'll close them.
 Instead, post your question on [StackOverflow](http://stackoverflow.com) with tag `inappsettingskit`.

 The License
 ===========